 If you are covered though, their deals are definitely worth checking out.
 You get a free router, 24/7 phone support, and the contract is only 12 months long.
 Plus, their speeds are symmetric – meaning your download speed will be (roughly) matched by your upload speed.

-Looking for plain old Openreach fibre (meaning no worrying about getting connected or finding a provider with coverage) at a reasonable price?
+Looking for plain old Openreach fibre at a reasonable price?

-BT’s fibre plans essentially come in three different tiers:
+BT’s broadband plans essentially come in three different tiers:

 - Superfast Fibre Essential: 36Mbps average download speed.

 - Superfast Fibre 2: 67Mbps average download speed.

 You obviously pay more for higher speeds.
 However, the activation fee falls the more you pay per month.

 As we mentioned before, BT often includes a bonus gift (like a BT reward card, which you can use at most places that accept Mastercard).
 If the deal isn’t a cash-back card at the time you buy, you should still be able to sell it and get your activation charge back (and then some).